 If you want to climb in Fargo, you have two options.
 First is the other branch of the YMCA, located just off 45th St. The other is the MSUM Wellness Center in Moorhead.

-Fargo Climbing is another great option with a full space dedicated to rock climbing.
+Fargo Climbing is another excellent option, with an entire space dedicated to rock climbing.

 Make sure you call ahead for prices and see if you need any special training before you can tackle the rock walls.